lidofinance/easy-track/test/foundry/README.md

 - **Interfaces** (`interfaces/{External,Factories,EasyTrack}.sol`) are self-contained (modern pragma) so the suite never compiles `contracts/`.
 Build/deploy the factories with the separate profile:
   `FOUNDRY_PROFILE=contracts forge build`.
-- **Merkle gates** for `SetMerkleGateTree` are resolved per chain inside the test (they are not in the sr/sm artifacts).
-Other addresses are discovered from the factory getters at runtime.
+- **Gate discovery.** `SetMerkleGateTree`'s gate is the module's `CREATE_NODE_OPERATOR_ROLE` holder the executor may set the tree on.
+The staking-module addresses live in `_networkConfig`; every other target comes from the factory getters at runtime.
 ```